AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-client-server-options.md

 ### Specify a timeout period for offline synchronization {#specify-a-timeout-period-for-offline-synchronization}

 Document security enables users to open and use protected document when they are not connected to the document security server.
-The user’s client application must regularly synchronize with the server to keep documents valid for offline use.
+The user's client application must regularly synchronize with the server to keep documents valid for offline use.
 The first time users open a protected document, they are asked whether their computer should be authorized to perform periodic client synchronization.

 By default, the synchronization occurs automatically every four hours and as-needed when a user is connected to the document security server.
 If the offline period for a document expires while the user is offline, the user must reconnect to the server to enable the client application to synchronize with the server.